endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 Input: [ftp://ftp.genboree.org/EpigenomeAtlas/Current-Release/experiment-sample/ChIP-Seq_Input/Aorta/UCSD.Aorta.Input.STL002.bed.gz](ftp://ftp.genboree.org/EpigenomeAtlas/Current-Release/experiment-sample/ChIP-Seq_Input/Aorta/UCSD.Aorta.Input.STL002.bed.gz)

-Here epic2 finds one region more than SICER.
-It is located at the end of chromosome 15 (length chr15: 101991189).
+Here epic2 finds one region more than SICER does.
+The region is located at the end of chromosome 15 (length chr15: 101991189).
 Remember that SICER has a stricter out-of-bounds cutoff than epic2 so this is to be expected.

-The other differences are the following:
+The other differences are the following (output from `diff`):

 ```
 4539a4540